 John Espinola, MD - Executive Vice President, Health Care Services, Premera Blue Cross

-Dr. Espinola joined Premera in 2010.
-Prior to that he has served in different roles at other health plans.
-He also practiced Geriatric medicine in the Seattle Metro area in a variety of settings.
+John joined Premera in 2010.
+Prior to that, he served in various roles at other health plans.
+He also practiced geriatric medicine in the Seattle metro area in a variety of settings.

-Dr. Espinola is board certified in Geriatrics and Internal Medicine.
-He trained in Internal Medicine at Scripps Clinic and in Geriatrics at Harborview Medical Center.
-He has a Doctor of Medicine and Masters of Public Health from Tufts University School of Medicine, and Masters in Business Administration from the University of Washington and a Bachelor of Arts from the College of the Holy Cross.
+John is board certified in geriatrics and internal medicine.
+He trained in internal medicine at Scripps Clinic in San Diego and in geriatrics at Harborview Medical Center in Seattle.
+He has a Doctor of Medicine and Masters of Public Health degrees from Tufts University School of Medicine, a master’s in business administration from the University of Washington and a bachelor’s degree from the College of the Holy Cross in Worcester, Massachusetts.

 Greg Marchand - Director, Benefits Policy and Strategy, The Boeing Company